Astrogeek77/1915312-GautamJain/README.md

 ```
 ![](/images/13.jpg)
 ---
-## 14. To calculate reverse of a number
+## 14. Program to calculate reverse of a number:
 ```C
 #include <stdio.h>
 int main(){